Bursty star formation and galaxy-galaxy interactions in low-mass galaxies 1 Gyr after the Big Bang: Discussion

 One of the key results of this work is the difference of $\eta_{1500}$ PDFs between interacting and non-interacting galaxies.
 However, sample incompleteness should affect both the interacting and non-interacting galaxy samples similarly, thus selection bias cannot explain the difference in the $\eta_{1500}$ PDFs between these populations.

 Qualitatively, galaxies at the peak of SF bursts would be bright and easy to detect whereas those in the declining phase would be difficult to detect, thus selection bias should affect the shape of $\eta_{1500}$ PDF.
 Figure \ref{fig:eta_PDF} shows that the PDF peak in the high-$\eta_{1500}$ region is higher than that in the low-$\eta_{1500}$ region, but this difference of PDF peak height is expected to be affected by the selection bias.
-Thus, correcting for sample incompleteness is required to quantitatively determine the SFH parameters (e.g., rising/declining timescale $\tau$) by fitting the $\eta_{1500}$ distribution to the observed one \citep[see e.g.,][]{Emami2019}, but that also requires a larger sample of galaxies and we leave it for a future work where the full data set from CANUCS program is available.
+For example, in the toy model for non-interacting galaxies shown in Figure \ref{fig:eta_PDF} (blue curves), galaxies spend more time in the low-$\eta_{1500}$ region and one might expect the corresponding PDF to be dominated by this low-$\eta_{1500}$ population, in apparent conflict with the observed PDF (blue PDFs).
+However, galaxies in the low-$\eta_{1500}$ region in this model are aged a few 100 Myrs after the peak of the burst, with SFRs already considerably lower than at the peak of the burst (see top panel of Fig.~\ref{fig:eta_PDF}).
+They are thus expected to be faint both in rest-frame UV and Ha and difficult to detect.
+This affects the observed shape of the PDF, suppressing the low-$\eta_{1500}$ region and biasing the PDF towards the high-$\eta_{1500}$ population.
+On the other hand, in the toy model for interacting galaxies (red curves), galaxies transit from high- to low-$\eta_{1500}$ region so quickly that even low-$\eta_{1500}$ galaxies can be still bright in rest-frame UV, which makes them detectable via the LBG selection, and therefore the low-$\eta_{1500}$ population is expected to be more visible in the fast quenching model.
+Correcting for such sample incompleteness is thus required to quantitatively determine the SFH parameters (e.g., rising/declining timescale $\tau$) by fitting the $\eta_{1500}$ distribution to the observed one \citep[see e.g.,][]{Emami2019}, but that also requires a larger sample of galaxies and we leave it for a future work where the full data set from CANUCS program is available.